chilburger/chilburger.github.io/resume.md

 `2018`
-American Library Association Annual Conference, New Orleans, LA ALCT Virtual Preconference: * *The Road to Electronic Information Accessibility: How Do We Increase Student Success?/*, Online
-Ontario Library Association Super Conference, Toronto, ON
+American Library Association Annual Conference, New Orleans, LA ALCT Virtual Preconference: *The Road to Electronic Information Accessibility: How Do We Increase Student Success?*, Online Ontario Library Association Super Conference, Toronto, ON

 `2016`Annual Technology and Adult Education Conference, Philadelphia, PA